-For this analysis I am not going to consider the earphones or charger.
-The earphones supplied are in no way unique or different from a great number of items currently on the market.
+With this in mind I have chosen this early Apple ipod Nano/Shuffle design for a back in time ACCESSFM analysis.
+For this piece, I am not going to consider the earphones or charger.
+The earphones supplied were in no way unique or different from a great number of items offered at the time.

-The charger almost deserves an ACCESSFM of its own and would possibly over complicate the analysis of the Shuffle itself.
+The charger almost deserves an ACCESSFM of its own but would possibly over complicate the analysis of the Shuffle itself.

-Aesthetics: I adore the appearance of the Apple range of products.
-There are a plethora of iPods available but all are different and yet retain that core identity, the defining aesthetic of the company.
-The Shuffle is not as tactile as some iPods, it does not have that smooth almost pebble like feel and texture.
-However it does look unique and in a market full of products that already appear dated and in some cases more like USB’s, it represents a fresh approach.
-The use of different colours is inspired.
-The product’s form closely follows its function and retains that classic circular interface.
+Aesthetics: I adore the appearance of the Apple range of products from this period.
+There were a plethora of iPods available but all were different and yet retained that core identity, the defining aesthetic of the company.
+The Shuffle was not as tactile as some iPods, it did not have that smooth almost pebble like feel and texture.
+However it did look unique and in a market full of products that almost immediately appeared dated and in some cases more like USB’s, it represented a fresh approach.
+The use of different colours was inspired.
+The product’s form closely follows its function and retains that classic, original Apple circular interface.
 Its appearance is iconic and very much of its time

 Cost: Well this one is debatable and dependent on when you read this.
-The shuffle, like many other Apple products has come down in price recently.
-The standard 1GB shuffle now costs around £30.00.
-I think this represents fantastic value; you get a product that functions fantastically with great sound quality and also, most importantly, get the association with the company, the cool factor.
-Yes you can buy a 1GB MP3 player for far less, but would you want to clip it onto your new North Face jacket and show if off like a designer label?
+The shuffle, like many other Apple products had come down in price overtime.
+The standard 1GB shuffle costs around £30.00 in the early 2000’s – circa £50.00 when adjusted for inflation today.
+I think this represented fantastic value; you got a product that functioned fantastically with great sound quality and also, most importantly, got the association with the company, the cool factor – its mattered back then, there were limited Apple products and no Apple stores.
+You could of bought a 1GB MP3 player for far less, but would you want to have clipped it onto your new North Face jacket and show if off like a designer label?

 Customer: Difficult, who is the customer these days, I believe it’s changed.
-If you study the famous ads they are people who like to dance around all the time, really happy people who only exist in shadows!
+If you studied the famous ads they were people who like to dance around all the time, really happy people who only exist in shadows!
 But in real life?
-Everyone I reckon, the iPod has become a product as universal as Levi jeans but in some cases cheaper, in a better range of colours and best of all you cannot get skinny fit Shuffle’s.
+Everyone I reckon, the iPod has became a product as universal as Levi jeans but in some cases cheaper, in a better range of colours and best of all you could not get skinny fit Shuffle’s.

 Environment: Very important factor this one and key to the success of the iPod range as a whole, let alone the Shuffle.
 The Shuffle’s environment is in the users hand or clipped on an item of clothing or shoulder bag.
-The product needs to be splash proof and impervious to a light shower, as in rain shower.
-It needs to be shock proof when dropped from 5 feet.
-But just as importantly it needs to stand out when in use, this is no shrinking violet and as much a style statement as a product in its own right.
+The product needed to be splash proof and impervious to a light shower, as in rain shower.
+It needed to be shock proof when dropped from 5 feet.
+But just as importantly it needed to stand out when in use, this was no shrinking violet and as much a style statement as a product in its own right.

 Safety: Always judge a product during normal use, define “normal use” and consider any obvious dangers or concerns.
-The product is normally used when clipped on, the clip operates by way of a lightly loaded spring mechanism with two “teeth” that are softly shaped, no matter how hard you try they do not cause any harm to the user.
-The case or body of the unit is lightly rounded and the shuffle can be held firmly in the hand and cause no abrasion.
-There is so little electricity used to power the product that its presence is of no concern.
+The product was normally used when clipped on, the clip operates by way of a lightly loaded spring mechanism with two “teeth” that are softly shaped, no matter how hard you try they do not cause any harm to the user.
+The case or body of the unit was lightly rounded and the shuffle could be held firmly in the hand and cause no abrasion.
+There was so little electricity used to power the product that its presence was of no concern.

-Size: Wow, it’s small, really small and quite cute with it.
-Even its operating switches and dial are small.
+Size: Wow, it was small, really small and quite cute with it.
+Even its operating switches and dial were tiny.
 I described it earlier almost as a designer label; well some designers have bigger labels than this.
 The Shuffle measures in at a height of 27 mm, width 41mm and depth including the clip of just 10.5 mm.
-The size is one of its defining and most noticeable features and no doubt a customers deciding factor when thinking about how and where they are going to use their iPod.
+The size is one of its defining and most noticeable features and no doubt a customers deciding factor when thinking about how and where they were going to use their iPod.

-Function: 1GB so the shuffle stores between 250 and 500 tracks.
-The shuffle is powered via the jack socket which is not only used to attach the earphones but also to download from the USB connector on the charger.
-The shuffle uses the superb round interface common on all iPods prior to the “touch” format.
-The Shuffle has two tiny aluminium switches on the bottom of the product, one to turn it on and off and a second to initiate the shuffle function.
-The switches themselves are a joy to use and almost comedic in their brevity.
-A big minus is the lack of a screen which means going through the tracks by ear, which can take some time.
+Function: 1GB so the shuffle stored between 250 and 500 tracks.
+The shuffle was powered via the jack socket which was not only used to attach the earphones but also to download from the USB connector on the charger.
+The shuffle used the superb round interface common on all iPods prior to the “touch” format.
+The Shuffle had two tiny aluminium switches on the bottom of the product, one to turn it on and off and a second to initiate the shuffle function.
+The switches themselves were a joy to use and almost comedic in their brevity.
+A big minus was the lack of a screen which meant going through the tracks by ear, which could take some time.

-Material: The main body of the Shuffle is constructed using extruded aluminium which is then coloured using a durable anodised finished.
+Material: The main body of the Shuffle was constructed using extruded aluminium which was then coloured using a durable anodised finished.
 One advantage of using the aluminium is the fact that it is very light but unfortunately over time it can dent or mark quite easily.
-The plastic parts are always presented in brilliant white and are no doubt injection moulded from possibly polycarbonate, however no manufacturing scars are evident anywhere on the product and as a result it retains a flawless feel to the product.
-Over time the white finish does not diminish as you would expect and stays bright and attractive.
+The plastic parts were always presented in brilliant white and were no doubt injection moulded from possibly polycarbonate, however no manufacturing scars were evident anywhere on the product and as a result it retained a flawless feel to the product.
+Over time the white finish did not diminish as you would expect and stayed bright and attractive.

 www.accessfm.com – ACCESSFM Copyright © 1999, Spencer Herbert.
 All rights reserved.